Stability analysis of a charged particle subject to two non-stationary currents: Discussion and Future Work

-Future research can extend the current study in several directions: \begin{itemize} \item Complex Current Configurations: One potential avenue is to explore the stability of charged particles in more complex arrangements of currents, such as one-dimensional arrays of multiple wires or three-dimensional structures.
+\item Relativistic regime: we studied the Newtonian regime, neglecting the relativistic effects on high velocities.
+However, it could be interesting to investigate these effects using the model defined in \cite{Planck,Po2} and following \cite{GT2023}. \item Complex Current Configurations: One potential avenue is to explore the stability of charged particles in more complex arrangements of currents, such as one-dimensional arrays of multiple wires or three-dimensional structures.
 This would provide insights into how more intricate magnetic field configurations affect particle confinement.
 Moreover, the eventual loss of symmetry would require a more complex analysis. \item Stochastic Perturbations: Another promising direction is the inclusion of stochastic perturbations in the current or particle motion.
 Investigating how random fluctuations in the system influence stability could be crucial for applications where noise or uncertainty plays a significant role. \end{itemize}